sunhater/scCropbox/README.md

 # shCropbox

-Drag and drop cropping a rectangle area from image (or any DOM object).
+Select a rectangle area from image (or any DOM object) with moving and drag & drop.

 Pavel Tzonkov (sunhater@sunhater.com)
 https://github.com/sunhater/shCropbox